breunigs/hipsterpizza/README.md

 sudo docker run --name hipsterpizza_runner -p 10002:10002 hipsterpizza
 # sudo docker stop hipsterpizza_runner
 ```
-Currently there is no HipsterPizza image available on Docker
+Currently there is no HipsterPizza image available for the Docker Registry.
+I may provide one in the future if people prefer it to making changes in their local git repository.

 ### Basic Setup
 ```bash